-A1.
 Introduction

-This technical appendix shows an overview of Geographical Simulation Model developed by the Japan External Trade Organization's Institute of Developing Economies (IDE-GSM).
-IDE-GSM has several unique features, such as subnational analysis with industrial classifications, multimodal choice, evaluating the economic impact of infrastructure improvements, free-trade agreements (FTAs), and trade facilitation measures.
-Such a broad scope of analysis comes from its model and data.
-The model is based on spatial economics, which can capture the concentration of households and firms such as clustering of suppliers and urbanisation, which are essential issues in most of the developing countries, particularly in Asia (Krugman 1991, Fujita et al. 1999).
-The data include detailed subnational gross regional domestic product (GRDP) by industry in Asia with the rest of the world, and there are more than 3,000 regions over 98 countries/economies, with 71 countries constituting the rest of the world.
-All the regions and countries are on the transport networks by road, railway, ship, and air, if they exist.
-With such data, IDE-GSM enables evaluating regional connectivity in improved physical infrastructure, such as new roads and bridges for missing links, and upgrading of existing roads, and in non-physical infrastructure such as trade facilitation measures, harmonisation of custom procedures, and reductions in administrative procedures for trades.
+This technical appendix shows an overview of the Geographical Simulation Model developed by the Institute of Developing Economies (IDE-GSM).
+The IDE-GSM has several unique features, such as sub-national analysis with industrial classifications, multi-modal choice, and evaluation of the economic impacts of infrastructure improvements, free trade agreements (FTA), and trade facilitation measures.
+Such a broad scope of analysis comes from the model and data.
+The model is based on spatial economics, which can capture the concentration of households and firms, such as the clustering of suppliers and urbanisation, which are essential issues in most developing countries, particularly in Asia (Krugman, 1991; Fujita, Krugman, and Venables 1999).
+The data include detailed data on the sub-national gross regional domestic product by industry in Asia with rest of the world, covering more than 3,000 regions in 98 countries/economies, with 71 'rest of the world' countries.
+All of the regions and countries are on the transport networks by road, railway, ship, and air, if they exist.
+With such data and the model, IDE-GSM enables us to evaluate the regional impacts of improvements in regional connectivity in physical infrastructure, such as new roads and bridges for missing links and the upgrading of existing roads, and in non-physical infrastructure, such as trade facilitation measures, the harmonisation of custom procedures, and reductions in administrative procedures for trades.

-The main objective of IDE-GSM is to analyse regional dynamics in population and economic growth with and without specific infrastructure projects.
-IDE-GSM can prioritise various infrastructure development projects and offer an objective evaluation tool for policy recommendation in infrastructure development.
+The main objective of the IDE-GSM is to analyse regional dynamics in population and economic growth with and without specific infrastructure projects.
+It allows impact analysis on the regional economies at the subnational level.
+IDE-GSM can help to prioritise various infrastructure development projects and offer an objective evaluation tool for policy recommendations in infrastructure development.

-The analysis typically shows the difference between deploying and forgoing projects; in other words, with scenarios and benchmark case.
-This makes it easy to compare the scenarios, namely, development projects, with the aggregate showing the best possible combination.
+The analysis typically shows the difference with and without projects, in other words, with scenarios and benchmark cases.
+This comparison clearly shows the impacts of specific scenarios and makes it easy to compare the scenarios, namely, development projects.
+By comparing scenarios by each scenario or by some sets of them, it is possible to access the possible best combination.